behzad17/Hotel-22p/README.md

-# Hotel-22p
-# Hotel Management System
+# Hotel Management

 This is a simple hotel management system build to manage reservations and room availability for a small hotel.
-The system interacts with Google Sheets to store and manage reservation data.
+The system interacts with Google Sheets to store and manage reserve data.

 ## Features

 - Add new reservations for hotel rooms
 - Check available rooms for specific dates
-- Check out guests and free up rooms
+- Check out guests to show free up rooms
 - Store and manage reservation data in Google Sheets

 ## Installation